California Security Deposit Collections and Holdings

 In no circumstance can the security deposit for a mobile home exceed two months’ rent.

-Security deposits in California must be considered refundable.
+Security deposits in California must be refundable.
 Lease agreements cannot contain provisions stating that the deposits are nonrefundable.

 Can Landlords Charge an Additional Pet Deposit in California?